 Level 1 Beginning Competency– Percent of students who did not meet standard, did not complete or only met a small portion of the standard.
 Think of a grade of “F.”

 Thank you for your help!
-The SLO data will go into a database rather than collating and manually putting together hundreds of Excel spreadsheets.
+Once you complete the form, the SLO data will go into a database.

-Finally, the reporting will be based on the SLO you decided to assess, such as in an exam, discussion postings, essay, etc. Again, the goal should be that 80% will score at the Competency or Mastery level (3 and 4).
+Finally, the SLO reporting will be based on assignment or assignments you decide to assess, such as an exam, discussion postings, essay, etc. Again, the goal should be that 80% will score at the Competency or Mastery level (3 and 4).